mindsdb/mindsdb/mindsdb/integrations/handlers/milvus_handler/README.md

 ## Usage

 Before continuing, make sure that `pymilvus` version is same as your Milvus instance version.
+You can check and change the `requirements.txt` file in this directory to accomodate that.
+This integration is tested on version `2.3`

+### Setting up milvus using docker locally

+To set up docker locally, refer to this [link](https://milvus.io/docs/install_standalone-docker.md).
+You can deploy milvus as a cluster or as a standalone service.

 ### Creating connection